 Under the new policy, federal prosecutors in each state are free to decide whether to arrest and prosecute marijuana users and sellers – even if they are in compliance with state marijuana laws.

-We do not anticipate federal prosecutors in California going after people who use or possess marijuana in accordance with California and local regulations.
+We do not anticipate federal prosecutors in California going after people who use or possess marijuana in accordance with California and local government regulations.
 We do, however, caution people to understand and comply with those laws, including restrictions on the use of marijuana at work.

 To help you understand the nuances of laws on marijuana, our California criminal defense lawyers will answer the following top 10 questions: